-6. If not covered elsewhere in the application, please describe (a) how the organization will collaborate with other organizations to enhance tourism efforts, and (b) provide a venue or service not otherwise available to visitors to the Town of Hilton Head Island.
+6. If not covered elsewhere in the application, please describe measures the organization has already taken, is currently taking, and/or will be taking with other like tourism service providers to (a) explore opportunities for collaborative promotional or operational efforts to collectively enhance tourism, (b) better leverage spending to drive tourism, and/or (c) to provide a venue of service not otherwise available to tourists and visitors to the Town of Hilton Head Island .
 7. Additional comments C. FUNDING: 1.
 Please describe how the organization is currently funded.
 (100 words or less) 2.
 Please also estimate, as a percentage, the source of the organization's total annual funding.
 Government Sources Private Contributions, Donations & Grants Corporate Support, Sponsors Membership Dues, Subscriptions Ticket Sales, or Sales & Services Other 3.
 Has the organization requested other ATAX or any other funding from other public sources or organizations?
 If so, please list top 3 sources and amounts.

-FINANCIAL INFORMATION:

-cal year disclosure: Start Month: End Month:
+D. FINANCIAL INFORMATION: Fis scal year disclosure: Start Month: End Month: Fi nancial Statement Requirements: 2.

-ancial Statement Requirements:

-The upcoming year's operating budget for the organization.
-The previous two years and current year profit and loss reports for the organization.
 The previous two years and current year balance sheets .
-The previous two years and current year IRS Form 990 or 990T .

-FINANCIAL GUARANTEES AND PROCEDURES:
+E. FINANCIAL GUARANTEES AND PROCEDURES: 1.
 Provide a copy of the official minutes wherein the organization approves the submission of this application.

-Indicate whether your organization follows Town procurement guidelines or has its own procurement guidelines which are utilized and followed in the expenditure of ATAX grant funds. □ Follow Town procurement guidelines □ Utilize and follow organization's own procurement guidelines □ Our organization does have or follow procurement guidelines
+2. Indicate whether your organization follows Town procurement guidelines or has its own procurement guidelines which are utilized and followed in the expenditure of ATAX grant funds.
+Follow Town procurement guidelines Utilize and follow organization's own procurement guidelines Our organization does have or follow procurement guidelines MEASURING EFFECTIVENESS: - List any ATAX award amounts received in 2021 and/or 2022?

-MEASURING EFFECTIVENESS:

-u received 2020 or 2021 HHI ATAX funds

-List any ATAX award amounts received in 2020 and/or 2021?
 How were the ATAX funds used?
 To what extent were your objectives achieved?
 The ATAX Effectiveness Measurement spreadsheet available in the application portal will show the numerics.
 Use the space below for verbal comments.
-(200 words or less)
+(200 words or less) 2.
 What impact did this have on the success of the organization/event and how did it benefit the community?
 (200 words or less)

 3. How does the organization measure the effectiveness of both the overall activity and of individual programs?
-(200 words or less) G. Executive Summary: pro fori ovide an executive summary using the ATAX Effectiveness Measurement spreadsheet ovided via a link in the application portal, or your own format.
-If creating your own mat, please refer to the ATAX Effectiveness Measurement spreadsheet and use the teria as a guideline.
+(200 words or less) G. Executive Summary: pro forn vide an executive summary using the ATAX Effectiveness Measurement spreadsheet vided via a link in the application portal, or your own format.
+If creating your own nat, please refer to the ATAX Effectiveness Measurement spreadsheet and use the eria as a guideline.
 (1300 words or less)